Back to Song Library

 About Going Home

 Going Home is the melody commonly associated with the New World Symphony tradition, so many players search for it as a lyrical instrumental theme.
-The layout leaves room for the lyric line while keeping the melody shape and fingering flow easy to follow on the page.
+The layout keeps the melody readable without crowding the phrase shape, so the tune still feels practical to scan away from staff notation.

 The page is laid out in 4/4 with a reference tempo around 100 BPM and a key center of C. This arrangement is friendly to newer players thanks to its manageable phrase lengths and easy-to-read note flow.
 It works well for expressive shaping and longer-breath melodic playing.
-Aligned lyrics stay close to the melody, which helps with phrase entry, breath timing, and sing-through practice.
+The melody-first layout keeps attention on finger changes, timing, and tone.

 What This Page Includes